Bitcoin plunges: A bust or a buy?

-NEW YORK/LONDON (REUTERS) - Cryptocurrencies that seemed to be defying gravity just weeks ago came back down to earth with a bump on Wednesday (May 19) after a roller-coaster ride which could undermine their potential as mainstream investments.
+NEW YORK/LONDON • Cryptocurrencies that seemed to be defying gravity just weeks ago have landed back on earth with a bump, after a roller-coaster ride which could undermine their potential as mainstream investments.

-The two main digital currencies, bitcoin and ether, fell as much as 30 per cent and 45 per cent respectively, but significantly pared losses after two of their biggest backers - Tesla chief Elon Musk and Ark Invest's chief executive Cathie Wood - indicated their support for bitcoin.
+The two main digital currencies, bitcoin and ether, fell as much as 30 per cent and 45 per cent respectively on Wednesday, but significantly pared losses after two of their biggest backers - Tesla chief Elon Musk and Ark Invest's chief executive Cathie Wood - indicated their support for bitcoin.

 While many analysts thought the explosion in crypto interest this year was not sustainable, the trigger for the shake-out was China's move on Tuesday to ban financial and payment institutions from providing cryptocurrency services.
 It also warned investors against speculative crypto trading.

-At one point on Wednesday nearly US$1 trillion (S$1.3 trillion) was wiped off the market capitalisation of the entire crypto sector.
-In early afternoon trading, their market cap was US$1.8 trillion, according to data tracker CoinGecko.com.
+At one point on Wednesday, nearly US$1 trillion (S$1.3 trillion) was wiped off the market capitalisation of the crypto sector.
+In early afternoon trading, its market cap was US$1.8 trillion, according to data tracker CoinGecko.com.

 "It's not just a small segment of the world that is affected by cryptocurrencies; it's now mainstream," said Plumb Balanced Fund portfolio manager Tom Plumb.

-"There's a lot of leverage embedded into crypto stocks so there will be a spillover effect into equity markets in the short term and there is also quite the inflation fear as the market thinks the Fed might have to hike rates abruptly if prices keep rising," said Mr Thomas Hayes, chairman and managing member at hedge fund Great Hill Capital LLC.
+"There's a lot of leverage embedded in crypto stocks, so there will be a spillover effect into equity markets in the short term and there is also the inflation fear as the market thinks the Fed might have to hike rates abruptly if prices keep rising," said Mr Thomas Hayes, chairman of hedge fund Great Hill Capital.

 "We are all quite aware that crypto can be very volatile."

-Bitcoin, the biggest and best-known cryptocurrency, had already been under pressure from a series of tweets from Tesla's Musk.
-Cryptocurrency price declines last week were sparked by Musk's reversal on Tesla accepting bitcoin as payment, citing the heavy environmental toll of "mining" bitcoin, which requires a lot of electricity to power the computers that create bitcoin.
+Bitcoin, the biggest and best-known cryptocurrency, had already been under pressure from a series of tweets from Mr Musk.
+Cryptocurrency price falls last week were sparked by his reversal on Tesla accepting bitcoin as payment, citing the heavy environmental toll of "mining" bitcoin, which requires a lot of electricity to power the computers that create the currency.

-"His tweet definitely helped the recovery," said Toroso Investments founder and chief investment officer Mike Venuto, which oversees US$7 billion in assets.
+"His tweet definitely helped the recovery," said Mr Mike Venuto, founder and chief investment officer at Toroso Investments, which oversees US$7 billion in assets.

 "Would it have recovered some without it?
 Yes.
 But would it have recovered nicely?
 Maybe not."

-"Bitcoin's sharp price drop should come as no shock to the market," said Mr Gavin Smith, CEO of crypto consortium Panxora.
+"Bitcoin's sharp price drop should come as no shock to the market," said Mr Gavin Smith, chief executive of crypto consortium Panxora.

 "Any asset which has risen as much as bitcoin over the past year can be expected to have pullbacks as some investors withdraw profits, like we're currently seeing."

-Bitcoin's decline whacked other crypto assets, with ether , the coin linked to the ethereum blockchain network, last down 22.5 per cent at US$2,620.
-Meme-based dogecoin also tumbled, losing nearly 26 per cent, at 35 cents, according to Coingecko.
+Bitcoin's decline whacked other crypto assets, with ether, the coin linked to the ethereum blockchain network, last down 22.5 per cent at US$2,620.
+Meme-based dogecoin also tumbled, losing nearly 26 per cent, at 35 US cents, according to Coingecko.

 Amid the volatility, cryptocurrency trading platforms Coinbase and Binance said they were investigating or experiencing some service issues.
-Shares in Coinbase dropped 5.9 per cent on Wednesday.
+Shares in Coinbase fell 5.9 per cent on Wednesday.

 Technical factors were also said to be at play as bitcoin appeared to accelerate once it fell below its 200-day moving average, a chart position which traders follow.